University Admissions Tests: Everything you need to know right now!

 Test of Mathematics for University Admissions (TMUA)

-Required for entry to the University of Cambridge and Imperial College for Maths, Computing or Economics courses, this is a new test.
+Required for entry to the University of Cambridge and Imperial College for some Maths, Computing or Economics courses, this is a new test.

 The test consists of two multiple choice sections, totalling 2½ hours, and you’ll get your results approximately 6 weeks later.